These easy campfire bratwurst and sauerkraut are cooked with beer in a Dutch oven. Sear the brats in a hot pan just before serving!

 At the intersection of campfire meals and Oktoberfest season, things can get pretty tasty!

 Not that it has to be October to enjoy a German-inspired meal!

 Bratwurst and sauerkraut are traditional favorites for a lot of people.
 A meal like this feels like a natural fit when you’re gathered around a campfire on a chilly evening.
-(A variation with peppers and onions is pretty good too!)
+(Brats or hot dogs with peppers and onions are pretty good too!)

 And if your dietary preferences seem to rule out this recipe, no worries!
 We’ll discuss vegan and gluten-free options too.

 These German sausages and sauerkraut are full of flavor, and all the more so when you cook them with beer!